atmcgrath/END-Digital-Collection/_texts/EN-Clara-1771.md

 relaihed her affedion for Philemon,
 '.
 V ♦ * •
 and‘ her esteem for Sir Charles Wor.
-» •
-• •
-I ^
-thy, to the lasl.
-She often said, had Philemon left her room to esteem' ' f d
-3 : 7
-I.
-( j
-A

 .him, She’ had died happy.
 But fly felt Such a dreadful vacuum in her. heart, Ihe Seemed to want a part of her exigence.
 Something Seemed. be torn from her, which She plainly.
 \